vistuleB/svgpathsio/README.rst

 -  use the **SaxDocument** class to easily keep track of definitions, styles, as well as of the afore-mentioned dot, paths and text elements
--  compute the **bounding box** of a group of PathAndAttribute objects while optionally taking stroke widths into consideration
+-  compute the **bounding box** of a group of PathAndAttribute objects while taking stroke widths into consideration
 -  automatically compute the **viewbox** of a document from its path contents (warning: as of this writing, text elements are not taken into account)
 -  use **classes and css** to efficiently style your SaxDocument elements